2025 Skate America

 The 2025 Skate America is a figure skating competition sanctioned by the International Skating Union (ISU).
-Organized and hosted by U.S. Figure Skating, it was the fifth event of the 2025–26 ISU Grand Prix of Figure Skating: a senior-level international invitational competition series.
+Organized and hosted by U.S. Figure Skating, it was the fifth event of the 2025–26 Grand Prix of Figure Skating: a senior-level international invitational competition series.
 It was held from November 14 to 16 at the Herb Brooks Arena in Lake Placid, New York, in the United States.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
-Skaters earned points based on their results, and the top skaters or teams in each discipline at the end of the season will be invited to then compete at the 2025 Grand Prix Final in Nagoya, Japan.
+Skaters earned points based on their results, and the top skaters or teams in each discipline at the end of the season were then invited to compete at the 2025 Grand Prix Final in Nagoya, Japan.
 Kévin Aymoz of France won the men's event, Alysa Liu of the United States won the women's event, Riku Miura and Ryuichi Kihara of Japan won the pairs event, and Madison Chock and Evan Bates of the United States won the ice dance event.

 Background

 The ISU Grand Prix of Figure Skating is a series of seven events sanctioned by the International Skating Union (ISU) and held during the autumn: six qualifying events and the Grand Prix of Figure Skating Final.
 This allows skaters to perfect their programs earlier in the season, as well as compete against the skaters whom they would later encounter at the World Championships.
 Skaters earn points based on their results in their respective competitions and the top skaters or teams in each discipline are invited to compete at the Grand Prix Final.
 The first iteration of Skate America – then called the Norton Skate – was held in 1979 in Lake Placid, New York, and was the test event for the 1980 Winter Olympics.
 When the ISU launched the Grand Prix series in 1995, Skate America was one of the five qualifying events.
 It has been a Grand Prix event every year since.

+The 2025 Skate America was the fifth event of the 2025–26 Grand Prix of Figure Skating series, and was held from November 14 to 16 at the Herb Brooks Arena in Lake Placid, New York, in the United States.